agroimpacts/USF/ReadMe.md

 - RA.
 Pilar Delpino Marimon

-The data within the package are based on the selected test case study cities:
+The data within the package is based on the selected test case study cities: